The-Learning-And-Vision-Atelier-LAVA/PAM/PASMnet/README.md

 Download [SceneFlow](https://lmb.informatik.uni-freiburg.de/resources/datasets/SceneFlowDatasets.en.html) and [KITTI 2015](http://www.cvlibs.net/datasets/kitti/eval_scene_flow.php?benchmark=stereo) datasets.

 ### 2. Train on SceneFlow
 Run `./train.sh` to train on the SceneFlow dataset.
-Please update `datapath` in the bash file as your test data path.
+Please update `datapath` in the bash file as your training data path.

 ### 3. Finetune on KITTI 2015
 Run `./finetune.sh` to finetune on the KITTI 2015 dataset.
-Please update `datapath` in the bash file as your test data path.
+Please update `datapath` in the bash file as your training data path.

 ## Test
 ### 1. Download pre-trained models